Labonneguigue/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 At first, I started with the LeNet-5 architecture from the lesson.
 It is known to be one of the very first Convolutionnal Neural Network to lower the error rate significantly for the MNIST dataset.
 I thought it would be a good model to try.

-Here is how my loss and accuracy were evolving over 20 epochs with
+I was pretty happy with my early results using the LeNet-5 network architecture so I haven't jumped to another one but rather focus on fine tuning the parameters on this model.

+Here is where I kept my observations from the early tests.
+I use the acronym VA for Validation Accuracy, LR for Learning Rate, BS for Batch Size, DO for Dropout.
+With the LeNet-5 NN from the lecture, the validation accuracy barely reached over 85%.
+One of the first improvement I've made was to add a dropout unit to prevent from overfitting.

+    I reached 86.3% with 1 dropout unit and a dropout input argument of 0.7.
+    I reached 87.9% with 2 dropout unit and a dropout input argument of 0.7.

+The idea I had was to reduce the learning rate a little bit and increase the number of epochs.

+With 20 epochs, LR = 0.001:
+    1. Batch size of 64, VA = 90.6%
+    2. Batch size of 128, VA = 88.9%

+It would seem like reducing the batch size would improve the accuracy but a larger batch size requires a smaller learning rate.

+Then I added the normalization of the rgb components to be between 0.1 and 0.9 instead of 0, 255.

+With 20 epochs, BS = 128:
+    1. LR = 0.0005, VA = 90.1%
+    2. LR = 0.001,  VA = 90.4%

+No great conclusion could be drawn with this experiment.

+Then I augmented the images by cropping them to only keep the region of interest.
+I obtained the following results with a batch size of 128 images, a LR = 0.0005 and 20 epochs.
+    1. D0 = 1,   VA = 92.5%      (No Dropout)
+    2. D0 = 0.7, VA = 95.3%      (Dropout x2 only after fully connected layers.)
+    3. D0 = 0.7, VA = 94.4%      (Dropout x4 after each ReLU.)

+I concluded that I should only keep the dropout cells after the activation of the fully connected layers.
+Furthermore, cropping the image is impacting the result of the neural network by a lot.

+I wanted to tune the dropout parameter.
+Here are 2 graphs displaying the evolution of the loss and accuracy for both the training set and the validation set at each epoch during training.

+For the same hyperparameters and the dropout set to **0.7**:

 ![alt text][image7]

-I was pretty happy with my early results using the LeNet-5 network architecture so I haven't jumped to another one but rather focus on fine tuning the parameters on this model.
+Then I changed it to be **0.5**:

+![alt text][image8]

+Then, I started to include my rotating augmenting function.
+Therefore, I increased the size of the training set.
+With now 39239 training images, BS = 128, LR = 0.0005, Epochs = 50, DO = 0.7, I obtained a validation accuracy of 99.9% and a training accuracy of 96.6%.

+The best test accuracy I could come up with is 70%.

-###Test a Model on New Images
+###Test of my model on New Images

 ####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Presentation of the images

+Here are 16 images from the Belgium traffic sign dataset:

+![alt text][testimg1]
+![alt text][testimg2]

-![alt text][image4] ![alt text][image5] ![alt text][image6]
+![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

 The first image might be difficult to classify because ...